navmenu

 Runtime and Cycle Life

-Runtime is certainly something to take into consideration in a rechargeable battery, but how justified is a simple comparison of runtime retention, especially when it's over the life of batteries that achieve considerably different numbers of cycles?
-For example, is the Energizer Recharge retention of about 80% of its runtime after 105 cycles really better than the Sanyo Eneloop retention of 60% of its runtime after 314 cycles?
-This is another serious failing of the Consumer report.
+Runtime is certainly something to take into consideration with a rechargeable battery, but how justified is a simple comparison of runtime retention, especially when it's over the life of batteries that achieve considerably different numbers of cycles?
+For example, is the Energizer Recharge retention of about 80% of its (badly deteriorated) runtime after 105 cycles really better than the Sanyo Eneloop retention of 60% of its runtime after 314 cycles?
+Directly comparing their end-of-life performance is crazy; the Eneloop got three times as many cycles!

 What would have happened to the Eneloop's runtime after just 105 cycles?
 As it turns out, not a lot.
-Accelerated test data from Sanyo (something more battery makers should be unafraid to publish) shows Eneloops are still going strong with roughly full capacity up to about 200 cycles, a point when all of the other batteries in the Consumer test were already dead or well on their way out.
-The capacity of Eneloops also actually improves a little in their first few cycles.
-The capacity of ordinary (non-LSD) NiMH batteries starts decreasing right from their first cycle.
-The Energizer Recharge would have started deteriorating quickly after just 50 cycles, and had less capacity than the Eneloop after only about 60 or 70 cycles.
-How can Consumer consider that a more consistent battery?
+Accelerated test data from Sanyo (something more battery makers should be unafraid to publish!) shows Eneloops are still going strong with roughly full capacity up to about 200 cycles, a point when all of the other batteries in the Consumer test were already dead or well on their way out.

 This graph is not from the Consumer test data (which they did not publish with their report).
-It is based on Sanyo's fast cycle test data, and is supported by fast charge data from SilverFox on CandlePower Forums.
-Remember, Consumer thought these two batteries rated only 1% different from each other.
+It is based on Sanyo's fast cycle test data, and is supported by fast charge data from SilverFox and others on CandlePowerForums.
+Remember, Consumer thought these two batteries rated only 1% different from each other in their final scores, and because of the serious doubt that a 0.9 V termination voltage was used it's likely that the Energizer Recharge would actually have achieved significantly fewer cycles than Consumer says it did.

-From the graph, since the capacity of the Sanyo Eneloop is basically unchanged at 105 cycles it's reasonable to assume that the Eneloop's runtime will also not be significantly decreased at 105 cycles.
-80% of the Energizer Recharge's original runtime would be less than the Sanyo Eneloop runtime at 105 cycles, even without considering the very undesirable loss of voltage meaning the Energizers are crappy batteries by that stage.
-If Consumer was running a fair test the Eneloop - and probably most of the LSD batteries - would have rated at or near 100% for consistency at 105 cycles.
-Let's see how this changes things at the point the Energizer Recharge got to.
+From the graph, since the capacity of the Sanyo Eneloop is basically unchanged at 105 cycles (the life of the Energizer) it's reasonable to assume that the Eneloop's runtime will also not be significantly decreased at that point.
+80% of the Energizer Recharge's original runtime would come in at less than the Sanyo Eneloop runtime by the time the Eneloop had done 105 cycles, even without considering the very undesirable loss of voltage causing the Energizers to be crappy batteries by that stage.
+If Consumer was running a fair test then the Eneloop – and probably most of the good LSD batteries – would have rated at or near 100% for consistency at 105 cycles.

 Battery Consistency/